 You can also choose the Construction of your home.
-Your Nest thermostat will work differently if it's in a small home or a business.
+Your Nest thermostat works differently if it's in a small home or a business.

-You can use this option to lock your thermostat so it can only be adjusted within a certain temperature range, or to prevent anyone from changing your settings on your thermostat.
+Use this option to lock your thermostat so it can only be adjusted within a certain temperature range, or to prevent anyone to change your settings on your thermostat.

 From the Placement menu, you can choose the location of your Nest thermostat in your home.
 Select a room name, or choose Add custom to enter a custom room name.

 You can also add an optional label to help you identify your thermostat.
-If you set a label, you’ll see it below the thermostat icon on the Nest app home screen.
+If you set a label, it should appear below the thermostat icon on the Nest app home screen.

 Your Nest thermostat displays attached equipment here.

-You’ll see options to change settings for this attached equipment based on the questions you answered during setup.
-The settings you see here will depend on the type of system you have.
+You can find options to change settings for this attached equipment based on the questions you answered during setup.
+The settings that appear here depends on the type of system you have.
 This may include:

 Fuel Source and Heat Type

-You can only change this setting from the Nest thermostat.
-Depending on your system, you’ll be asked to select your fuel source: gas, electric, oil, propane (LP), or geothermal.
-Then you can select a heat type: forced air, in-floor radiant, or radiators
+- You can only change this setting from the Nest thermostat.
+Depending on your system, you’ll be asked to select your fuel source such as gas, electric, oil, propane (LP) or geothermal.
+Then, you can select a heat type such as forced air, in-floor radiant or radiators.

 Humidifier or Dehumidifier

-If you have a humidifier or dehumidifier system, you’ll see this setting to adjust the humidity level and set a schedule.
+- If you have a humidifier or dehumidifier system, you can use this setting to adjust the humidity level and set a schedule.

-Humidifier and dehumidifier systems can be noisy.
-So you may want to set a Quiet Time schedule during times when you don’t want the system to interrupt your sleep.
+- Humidifier and dehumidifier systems can be noisy.
+You may want to set a Quiet Time schedule during times when you don’t want the system to interrupt your sleep.

-Note: Quiet Time will only affect humidification or dehumidification.
-It will not impact fans used during heating and cooling.
+Note: Quiet Time only affects humidification or dehumidification.
+It doesn't impact fans used during heating and cooling.

 To set Quiet Time:

-- If you haven't done so yet, select Set Humidity to see the Quiet Time option.
+- If you haven't done so yet, select Set Humidity to find the Quiet Time option.
 Turn the ring to set the humidity level and press the ring to confirm.